 Worsening pain in your mouth and face two to three days after the extraction is the most common symptom of dry socket.
 Discomfort can be mild, but it’s often severe.
 Other dry socket symptoms include:

 Dentists typically suspect dry socket when a person experiences severe pain following a tooth extraction.
-They can confirm the diagnosis simply by looking at the spot where your tooth used to be.
+They can confirm the diagnosis by looking at the spot where your tooth used to be.

 Easing pain and discomfort is the main goal of dry socket treatment.
 Your dentist may: